-November 1973, with the Canon EF, with shutter-priority (I am omitting the
+November 1973, with the Canon EF (I am omitting the

-Canon EX, a shutter-priority body introduced in 1969 because it was not a true
+Canon EX, introduced in 1969 because it was not a true

 vertically-traveling metal shutter (made by Copal).
-The Canon A-1, an aperture-priority camera introduced in 1976, was the first Canon SLR to
+The Canon AE-1, an aperture-priority camera introduced in 1976, was the first Canon SLR to

 Konica’s shutter-priority automatic exposure mechanism is referred to as a "trap-needle" system and is almost entirely mechanical.
 Simply put, it is a system in which the light meter’s needle is coupled, by means of a notched connector plate, to a stop-ring located behind the camera’s bayonet mount so that when the shutter release button is depressed halfway, the aperture indicator needle in the viewfinder and the connector plate are immobilized in a position determined by the amount of light read by the meter at a given ISO setting.
 Pressing the shutter release button further turns the stop ring as far as the notched connector plate will allow it to go.
 The stop ring has a protrusion against which the lens’ aperture actuating cam rests and the position of that protrusion determines the aperture used.
 Once all these elements are in place, pushing the shutter release button all the way fires the shutter.
 This basic approach to automatic exposure was emulated by a number of other SLR manufacturers, like Miranda, Mamiya, Petri and Ricoh.